TeachBooks/mirror_teachbook_manual/book/installation-and-setup/git-setup.md

 ## Configuring Git Bash

 Git Bash is a shell (also referred to as "the terminal") that is automatically installed with git.
 It provides Unix-like commands on a Windows OS, and is recommended for working with open source projects like Jupyter (for example `pip install`, building Jupyter books, using Git Bash in VS Code, etc).
 To do this, `conda` needs to be setup properly; this is described in the {ref}`instructions for setting up VS Code <vscode-setup-bash>`.

+## More on GitLab

+To get to know more about working in GitLab and getting familiar with its features, click [here](/jupyter-book-manual/book/workflows/overview.md) or watch this [video](https://www.youtube.com/watch?v=1SBtM3znviU&t=1s)!